Amirreza-Ipchi-Haq/FakeHack/README.md

 This script can only run on Linux.

 To run this script, you'll need to have XTerm installed on your system, or some of the functionalities won't work.
-Before you run this script, make sure you run `alias hack="bash <ScriptLocation>/Hack.sh"`.
+Before you run this script, make sure you run `alias hack="bash <ScriptLocation>/Hack.sh"` (Replace the `<ScriptLocation>` with the location of the script).
 To run this, you have to run this command:

 ```hack <Anything>```